erithobra/homework-react-styling/README.md

 Add in a Blog component and use Link and Route from react-router-dom to dynamically render the Blog component or the List components depending on what url the user navigates to!

-**Bonus**Give the user the ability to create blog posts and dynamically render them on the page.
+**Bonus One:** Give the user the ability to add List items

-**Bonus**Give the user the ability to add List items
+**Bonus Two:** Give the user the ability to create blog posts and dynamically render them on the page.

-**Super Bonus**Add in user authentication (mocked) and have in state different user objects with associated list / blog items and render them depending on which user is 'logged' in.
+**Super Bonus** Add in user authentication (mocked) and have in state different user objects with associated list / blog items and render them depending on which user is 'logged' in.

 **Required**